-(n) Foreign currency translation
+(m) Foreign currency translation

-- (i) Functional and presentation currency Both the functional and presentation currency of Pro Medicus Limited and its Australian subsidiaries are Australian dollars (\$).
+(i) Functional and presentation currency

+Both the functional and presentation currency of Pro Medicus Limited and its Australian subsidiaries are Australian dollars (\$).
 The United States subsidiaries' functional currency is United States Dollars.
 The subsidiary in Germany has a functional currency of Euro.
-Foreign subsidiaries are translated to presentation currency (see below for consolidated reporting). - (ii) Transactions and balances
+Foreign subsidiaries are translated to presentation currency (see Note 2 (n) (iii) for consolidated reporting).

+(ii) Transactions and balances